 Go past the barricade and continue walking down the dirt road.
 After about 10 minutes you’ll see a sign on your right pointing to Nihahi Ridge.
 From there it’s about 2.2 km one way to the top.

-A few things you might find useful on the hike
+A few things you might find useful on the Nihahi Ridge hike

-And if you’re in need of hiking poles I’d suggest carbon ones because of their weightless quality.
+And if you’re in need of hiking poles I’d suggest collapsible ones, ideally made of carbon because of their weightless quality.

 Further reading on more hikes in the Bragg Creek area